kjolley/BIGSdb_documentation/rest.rst

   * full_designations - :ref:`URI to list of full allele designation records
     <db_isolates_isolate_id_allele_designations>`

-* schemes [array] - list of scheme objects, each containing the following:
+* schemes [array] - list of scheme objects, each containing some of the
+  following:

   * description [string] - description of scheme
   * loci_designated_count [integer] - number of loci within scheme that have